cakephp/docs/en/orm/validation.rst

     $rules->addCreate(new IsUnique(['email']), 'uniqueEmail');

-When adding rules you can define the field the rule is for, and the error message as options::
+When adding rules you can define the field the rule is for and the error message as options::

     $rules->add([$this, 'isValidState'], 'validState', [